Tampa Bay Buccaneers vs. Los Angeles Rams NFL Divisional Round Odds, Plays and Insights for January 23, 2022

 Rams stats and trends

-- Los Angeles has played 17 games, with eight wins against the spread.

-- The Rams covered the spread in their only game when underdogs by 3 points or more.

-- Los Angeles' games this year have hit the over in 52.9% of its opportunities (nine times in 17 games with a set point total).
+- Los Angeles' games this season have hit the over nine times in 17 opportunities (52.9%).

-- Los Angeles is 7-5 against the spread and 10-2 overall in games when it scores more than 20.8 points.
+- Los Angeles is 7-5 against the spread and 10-2 overall in games when it records more than 20.8 points.

-- Los Angeles is 8-7 against the spread and 12-3 overall when the team churns out more than 331.5 yards.
+- When Los Angeles picks up more than 331.5 yards, the team is 8-7 against the spread and 12-3 overall.

 - This season the Rams have 23 turnovers, six fewer than the Buccaneers have takeaways (29).